 What is the difference between a battery container and a battery container?

-In this blog, we will guide you through the nuances between the two terms, how they are applied in practice, and when to use which term.
+In this blog, we will take you through the nuances between the two terms, how they are applied in practice, and when to use which term.
 We will look at the difference in terminology, usage situations, and technical specifications, so you know which storage solution best suits your energy project.

-Terminology: battery container vs battery storage
+Terminology: battery box vs battery container

 An important practical difference:

-Usage situations per container type
+Usage situations per type of container

-Applications for a battery container:
+Applications for a battery box:

 • Temporary power supply at festivals

-• Backup power during grid maintenance
+• Backup power during maintenance to the grid

-• Mobile charging plazas for electric vehicles
+• Mobile charging stations for electric vehicles

 • Temporary energy storage during work